 Stop navigating from one website to another, and read ALL the information you need before you leave home.

-What is flamenco?
-It’s both a musical style and a dance typical of Andalucía, the southern region of Spain.
 Originally, it was the traditional dance and music of the Andalusian gitanos (gypsies).
 Even though flamenco is still deeply connected to the gypsy culture, many payos (non-gypsies) have contributed to expand it both in Spain and overseas.

 Flamenco is a state of mind, an art form that conveys the deepest emotions, usually melancholy and sadness.